In the past only the preserve of high-end sports watches, VO2Max has made its way to a number of popular 24/7 activity trackers.

 Tracking VO2 Max with wearables

-The measurement is also becoming a staple of 24/7 fitness trackers.
+The metric is also becoming a staple of 24/7 fitness trackers.
 A few of the more popular devices which dish out VO2 Max values can be seen below.

 Plus there are a few features that tap into your hear-rate readings.
 Cardio Fitness Level gives you a snapshot of your fitness level using a personalized Cardio Fitness Score, which is based on your VO2 Max.
 It also shows how you compare to those of the same age and gender, and ranges from poor to excellent.